Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Westminster London Walking Map with Directions

 To help visitors easily get around Westminster, we created four London Self-Guided Walking Tours Maps that provide step-by-step directions.
-Use these for our self-guided tour of London!

 Where To Eat in Westminster London

-If you get peckish during your Westminster walk, there are a few places where you can stop to get a bite to eat along our London Walking Tour Self Guided route.
+If you get peckish during your Westminster walk, there are a few places where you can stop to get a bite to eat along our London Self Guided Walking Tour route.

 The Laughing Halibut